Ircama/construct-gallery/README.md

 editing_structure = {
     0: {  # This must be numeric; multiple numbers can be included.
 The word "Characteristic 0" is written to the left side, as the first line.
         "name": "A string",  # The bold name "A string" is written to the left side, as the second line.
-        "binary": b"My string",  # the "bytes" window is hidden by the fault ancd can be espanded through the GUI "construct": cs.Struct(
+        "binary": b"My string",  # the "bytes" window is hidden by the fault and can be expanded through the GUI "construct": cs.Struct(
             "My string" / cs.GreedyString("utf8"),
         ),
         "read_only": True,  # (boolean) False or True.
 If True, "(read only)" is written to the left side, as the third line.
-        "size": 130,  # Number of verical pixels to show (if smallet than the minimum requested size, a scroll bar appears).
+        "size": 130,  # Number of vertical pixels to show (if smaller than the minimum requested size, a scroll bar appears).
         "IntegerFormat": IntegerFormat.Hex,  # Default format for integers: IntegerFormat.Hex or IntegerFormat.Dec
     },
 }